opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/geocode_with_census_bureau.rst

    This processor is not available by default.
 Please contact Opendatasoft support team if you want this processor to be activated in your domain.

-This processor allows you to geocode addresses in the USA by using the `Census Bureau <https://www.census.gov/en.html/>`_.
+This processor allows to geocode addresses in the USA using the `Census Bureau <https://geocoding.geo.census.gov/>`_ geocoding service.

 Setting the processor
 ---------------------